Spring Semester and Your Safety

-All individuals entering all buildings on campus MUST wear a face mask and continue to wear a face mask when in hallways, classrooms, public spaces, common spaces, and during office visits.
+All individuals on campus, both indoors and outdoors, MUST wear a face mask and continue to wear a face mask when in hallways, classrooms, public spaces, common spaces, and during office visits.

 Everyone on campus is required to wear a face covering over the nose and mouth when indoors.
 This includes classrooms, public restrooms, open office and common spaces, hallways, meeting rooms, libraries, theaters and other indoor spaces.
 Face coverings are also required outdoors when six-feet physical distancing cannot be maintained.